Secured vs Unsecured Loans: Explained - Fleximize

 Advantages of secured loans

-Secured loans can also be a route to funding for companies with a less-than-perfect credit history, especially if they have valuable assets that can be offered as security against the loan.
+Secured loans can also provide companies with a less than perfect credit history with funding, especially if they have valuable assets that can be offered as security.

 Disadvantages of secured loans